1saswata/chess-broadcast-engine/README.md

 ## Current Status

 * **Current Week:** 4
-* **Current Task:** The Redis Cache Layer - Spin up a local Redis instance using Docker Compose.
-Create a strict Cache interface in Ingest Node, and implement a Redis client that updates the latest move in memory every time a move is recorded.
+* **Current Task:** The "Catch-Up" Protocol - When Spectator #10,001 connects to the WebSocket Hub, they shouldn't stare at an empty board waiting for the next move.
+The system must intercept their connection, instantly fetch the latest state from Redis, translate it to JSON, and push it exclusively to them.